WHEN: July 15, 2022 @ 9:30 am – July 17, 2022 @ 3:00 pm (all times are PST)

 Laurie McLean spent 20 years as the CEO of a multi-million-dollar marketing agency and 8 years as an agent/senior agent at Larsen Pomada Literary Agents before co-founding Fuse Literary in 2013 with her business partner Gordon Warnock.
 At Fuse Lit Laurie specializes in middle grade, young adult and adult genre fiction including romance, fantasy, science fiction, mystery, suspense, thrillers, and westerns.
 Laurie is also the Director of the San Francisco Writers Conference, in its 18th year, and co-founded two ePublishing companies that she eventually sold: Joyride Books for romance, and Ambush Books for tween and teen books.
 Find out more at FuseLiterary.com or on Instagram @fuseliterary, and on Twitter @FuseLiterary and @AgentSavant.
 Go to top

-Arley Sorg is co-Editor-in-Chief at Fantasy Magazine and a 2021 World Fantasy Award Finalist.
-He is also senior editor at Locus Magazine,associate editor at both Lightspeed & Nightmare Magazines, and a columnist for The Magazine of Fantasy and Science Fiction.
-He takes on multiple roles, including slush reader, film & book reviewer, and more.
-He conducts interviews for multiple venues, including Clarkesworld Magazine and his own site: arleysorg.com.
+Arley Sorg is co-Editor-in-Chief at Fantasy Magazine and a 2022 recipient of SFWA’s Kate Wilhelm Solstice Award.
+He is also a 2021 World Fantasy Award Finalist, a 2022 Locus Award Finalist, and a finalist for two 2022 Ignyte Awards: for his work as a critic as well as for his creative nonfiction.
+Arley is senior editor at Locus Magazine, associate editor at both Lightspeed & Nightmare, and a columnist for The Magazine of Fantasy and Science Fiction.
+He takes on multiple roles, including slush reader, movie reviewer, and book reviewer, and conducts interviews for multiple venues, including Clarkesworld Magazine and his own site: arleysorg.com.
+He has taught classes and run workshops for Clarion West, Augur Magazine, and more, is scheduled to be a guest at both Cascade Writers and the Odyssey Writing Workshop, and has been a guest speaker at a range of events.
 Arley grew up in England, Hawaii, and Colorado, and studied Asian Religions at Pitzer College.
-He lives in Oakland, CA but can sometimes be found on Twitter as @arleysorg.
-In non-pandemic times, Arley usually writes in local coffee shops.
-He is a 2014 Odyssey Writing Workshop graduate.
+He lives in the SF Bay Area and writes in local coffee shops when he can.
+Find him on Twitter @arleysorg.
+Arley is a 2014 Odyssey Writing Workshop graduate.
 Go to top

 Laura Anne Gilman spent 15 years as an editor for major New York publishers, the last seven heading up the SF/F imprint Roc for Penguin USA.
 She currently works as a freelance editor/copywriter.